ObrienlabsDev/performance/README.md

 Using the CUDA code at https://github.com/ObrienlabsDev/performance/blob/main/gpu/nvidia/cuda/cpp/128bit/collatz_cuda/kernel_collatz.cu
 Top GPU is an RTX-A6000 48G GA102 ampere 10752 core 786 GB/s card running on a 14900K system.
 The current performance is 24% TDP or 55% GPU saturation.

+### CUDA

-At 136h we are at record 65 of "Eric Roosendaal"'s http://www.ericr.nl/wondrous/pathrecs.html and switching from those created by "Leavens & Vermuelen" up to bit 44 to "Tomás Oliveira e Silva" at bit 47.
+At 136h running 128 bit C CUDA code - we are at record 65 of "Eric Roosendaal"'s http://www.ericr.nl/wondrous/pathrecs.html and switching from those created by "Leavens & Vermuelen" up to bit 44 to "Tomás Oliveira e Silva" at bit 47.

 ```
 20250120: - record 65 at 47 bits and 93 max